-The North American Society for Sport Management's (NASSM) Sport Management Program Standards and Review Protocol (2007) and the Commission on Sport Management Accreditation (COSMA) (2017), describe internship experiences as self-contained for academic credit.
+The North American Society for Sport Management's (NASSM) Sport Management Program Standards and Review Protocol (2007) and the Commission on Sport Management Accreditation (COSMA) (2017) describe internship experiences as self-contained for academic credit.
 This experience is actual work in a sport management setting subsequent to the junior year in which management practices are applied.
 Final arrangements for the internship are completed with a member of the faculty.
-The mini-internship/practicum is a part-time (15-20+ hours/week) work experience for a minimum of 126 hours.
+The internship is a full-time (42+ hours/week) work experience for a minimum of 252 hours.
 It must be directed and evaluated by a qualified faculty member with appropriate supervision by an on-site professional.

-A mini-internship/practicum allows students to begin the transition of being a student to becoming a professional in the field, to gain further experience in an extremely competitive industry, to explore career options, to confirm career choices, to gain a greater understanding of the industry, and to develop their network for future employment and professional development.
-Mini-internship experiences are usually scheduled during the student's sophomore, junior, and/or senior year.
+An internship allows students to transition from being a student to becoming a professional in the field, to gain further experience in an extremely competitive industry, to explore career options, to confirm career choices, to gain a greater understanding of the industry, and to develop their network for future employment and professional development.
+Internship experiences are usually scheduled at or near the end of classroom work.
+This notifies sponsoring organizations that students are familiar with textbook knowledge and are in good positions to apply it proficiently.
+Also, completion of internships at the end of classroom education may be advantageous to students if there are possibilities of permanent employment with the sponsoring organization upon field experience completion.

-Mini-internship/practicum experiences are part-time commitments designed to give students preprofessional associations with sponsoring "sport" organizations.
-Because mini-internships/practicums are part-time experiences, students are also enrolled in several other academic courses.
-Academic credit for mini-internships/practicums meet institutional criteria for a full-time student.
-Miniinternship/practicum opportunities are available during the entire calendar year.
+Internship experiences are full-time commitments designed to give students pre-professional associations with sponsoring sport organizations.
+Because internships are full-time experiences, students generally enroll only for the internship during a particular semester and do not attempt to complete other coursework.
+The duration of the internship is based on the number of credit hours in which the student is enrolled.
+Academic credit for internships generally meet institutional criteria for a full-time student.
+Internship opportunities are available during the entire calendar year.

-\\\NOTE: An mini-internship/practicum is not getting credit for a regular job that a student already has or is about to start.
+NOTE: An internship is not getting credit for a regular job that a student already has or is about to start.
 Under no circumstance will a student be allowed internship credit for existing employment.

-Why do a Mini-Internship/Practicum?
+Why do an Internship?

-Mini-internships/Practicums are becoming more common because experiential learning is being seen more and more as an effective curricular tool.
-They are also, perhaps, the only way to maintain a commitment to the liberal arts education and still adequately train students to take on a responsible role in an ever-changing society.
+Internship programs are becoming more common because experiential learning is being seen more and more as an effective curricular tool.
+Internships are also, perhaps, the only way to maintain a commitment to the liberal arts education and still adequately train students to take on a responsible role in an ever-changing society.

-What is it about a mini-internship/practicum that is so valuable?
-Why should a student choose to participate in one (or more)?
-A mini-internship/practicum provides a variety of benefits for the student including:
+What is it about an internship that is so valuable?
+Why should a student be required to do one?
+An internship provides a variety of benefits for the student including: